 Discover more about property and real estate jobs:

 - Facilities manager

 - Town planner

-To be a successful surveyor, you need to be technically-minded and always put accuracy first.
-According to the Royal Institution of Chartered Surveyors (RICS), surveyor jobs fall into three general categories.
+To become a successful surveyor, you need to be technically minded and pay excellent attention to detail.
+According to the Royal Institution of Chartered Surveyors (RICS), surveyor jobs fall into three general categories:

 - Construction and infrastructure surveyors play a central role in deciding what gets built where, from residential areas and leisure facilities to roads, bridges and railways.

-- Land surveyors map, manage and gather data about land that is to be used or developed.
+- Land surveyors map, manage and gather data about land that's to be used or developed.

 - Property surveyors value and manage residential or commercial property.

-Learn more about 9 graduate careers for surveyors or browse the following surveyor job profiles:
+Learn about 9 graduate careers for surveyors or browse our surveyor job profiles: